rakshitgopnarayan/Python-Project/README.md

+#
+EXTC SY(B.Tech)
+Pranav Bhatane 181090014,
+Rakshit Gopnarayan 181090022,
+Pratik Sawale 181090051

-#Python is a powerful multi-purpose programming language used by multiple giant companies.
+Python is a powerful multi-purpose programming language used by multiple giant companies.
 It has simple and easy to use syntax making it perfect language for someone trying to learn computer programming for first time.
 It is a high-level programming language, and its core design philosophy is all about code readability and a syntax which allows programmers to express concepts in a few lines of code.